 The Use of Shofarot Alongside the use of Trumpets in 1QM

 As noted above, trumpets are not the only wind instruments that serve the army of the Sons of Light.
 Alongside the scroll’s description of the priests’ use of trumpets, 1QM also contains a description of the use of shofarot by the Levites and the nation.
-The first time that both instruments are mentioned together is in 1QM 7:9–14, in a passage describing the of the priests and Levites from the ranks of the warriors, as part of the of the army of the Sons of Light into battle.
+The first time that both instruments are mentioned together is in 1QM 7:9–14, in a passage describing the emergence/advance of the priests and Levites from the ranks of the warriors, as part of the advance of the army of the Sons of Light into battle.
 The passage begins with a description of the priests’ advance, detailing their roles in the war:

 there shall go forth from the middle opening … seven priests of the sons of Aaron… The one priest shall walk before all the men of the battle line to encourage them for battle.
 In the hands of the remaining six shall be the trumpets of assembly, the trumpets of memorial, the trumpets of the alarm, the trumpets of pursuit, and the trumpets of reassembly.